 - 1. Identify options for integrating the Nebraska Telehealth Network with the statewide synchronous video network and Network Nebraska. - a.
-Lead Entity: Collaborative Aggregation Partnership b.
-Timeframe: May 31, 2004 c.
-Funding: No funding required for this task
+Lead Entity: Technical Panel

-B. Provide continued support for telehealth through the Nebraska Universal Service Fund.
+- b.
+Timeframe: May 31, 2004 - c.
+Funding: No funding required for this task. - d.
+Status (March 2005): The Nebraska Statewide Telehealth Network has formed a group to address network scheduling and is exploring the possibility of coordinating efforts with the Statewide Synchronous Video Workgroup to ensure compatibility with education. - B. Provide continued support for telehealth through the Nebraska Universal Service Fund.
 On December 17, 2002, the Nebraska Public Service Commission approved the use of up to \$900,000 a year from the Nebraska Universal Service Fund to support telehealth.
 A detailed plan for support for the Nebraska Statewide Telehealth Network was submitted to the Commission by the Nebraska Hospital Association ion July 9, 2004.
 The plan is expected to be approved in September.
 2003-2004 support requested from the Nebraska Universal Service Funding is \$145,570.
 The total projected cost for the period July 1, 2004 through June 30, 2005 is \$813,766.23.

 - 1. Report on any changes to legislation or regulations that would impact continued support of telehealth through the Nebraska Universal Service Fund to the Community Council and Nebraska Information Technology Commission at least annually. - a.
 Lead Entity: Telehealth Subcommittee - b.
-Timeframe: September 1, 2005 - d.
-Funding: No funding required for this task - C. Ensure continued support for telehealth from the federal Universal Service Fund by monitoring federal legislation impacting the Universal Service Fund.
-The Rural Health Care Fund of the federal Universal Service Fund is a key funding component of the Nebraska Telehealth Network.
-Approximately \$536,000 of federal support will be provided for 2003-2004.
+Timeframe: September 1, 2005 - c.
+Funding: No funding required for this task